 Change is possible, and it starts with each of us!

-Katherina Alvarez, Ph.D., a dog trainer, social psychologist, racial equity, and anti-oppression educator committed to collective liberation, will raise social justice awareness among our beloved dog professionals community by unlearning (un)conscious oppressive social patterns and learning anti-oppressive practices.
+Katherina Alvarez, Ph.D., a dog trainer, social psychologist, racial equity, and anti-oppression educator committed to collective liberation, will raise social justice awareness among our beloved dog professionals community by unlearning (un)conscious oppressive social patterns and learning anti-oppressive practices, with a focus on anti-racism.
 She is the author of the newly released article The Reality of Being a Black, Indigenous, and Global Majority Dog Professional."

 This webinar will discuss how oppressive systems work, how we may (un)consciously support them, how our social circumstances and privilege frequently result in power imbalances that we are unaware of, and how we can make society more fair, humane, and just.
 We will learn about our role in perpetuating inequitable systems and how each of us can make a difference.
 Working against these systems benefits everyone.